Cherisea/techspice/_posts/2024-02-19-learn-java-collection-the-fun-way.markdown

 ![Collections Toolbox]({{site.baseurl}}/assets/img/2024-02-19/collections.jpeg)

+> [!TIP]
+> Collection is the root interface of Java collection framework, while Collections is a utility class consisting of static methods that operate on specific implementations of Collection.

 ## List, Set, Queue or Map

 Having picked a name for your valuable assortment of cars, you run into another problem, "What kind of collection should I use to sort them?
 After all, collection is an interface that doesn't offer any specific guidance on how I should arrange my cars."
 Maybe employing a list interface if you have two Porsche 911 that are exactly the same?